 The eggs don’t come cheap.
-I bought my size 4 egg in a petrol station and it was the equivalent of around £20/$25…I’d NEVER spend that on a chocolate egg in the UK!
+I bought my size 4 egg in a petrol/gas station and it was the equivalent of around £20/$25…I’d NEVER spend that on a chocolate egg in the UK!
 But as the saying goes ‘when in Rome…’!
 I found it good value though in the end, it kept me busy for a week!
 At the end of our trip, we found that the supermarket ‘Bonus’ stocked a cheaper version, but I didn’t buy one so I can’t vouch for the taste or quality.
 Noi Sirius is known as a good brand in Iceland!

-I don’t like smashing things up, especially when it’s pretty looking food, the eggs have their own chocolate ‘plug’ on the back.
+I don’t like smashing things up (especially when it’s pretty looking food) but the Icelandic Easter Eggs have their own chocolate ‘plug’ on the back!
 When you remove it you can see everything squished inside!
-It’s kinda tricky trying to pull them out of the small hole without it melting, some of the sweets are in little packets as well as being loose or individually wrapped, but then that’s part of the fun discovering what types you have inside!
+It’s kinda tricky trying to pull them out of the small hole without it melting, some of the sweets are in little packets as well as being loose or individually wrapped, but then that’s part of the fun discovering what type you have inside!

 Each egg also has an Icelandic proverb inside (the little yellow scroll in the photo above).
 Mine translates to ‘God’s rewarding hand’ (translated using Google, if anyone reads this and it’s wrong, please comment below and let me know! *edit* thank you to one of my readers who has said it could be translated as ‘Good is the giving hand’).
 My Mum had bought an egg too and her proverb didn’t really make sense but it could have just been lost in translation.

 To get my money’s worth, I kept the chick on top, I got attached to its cute little face!
-He’s now my travel mascot, was given the name Swan Weasley, and comes with me everywhere and I take photos of him all over the world!
+He’s now my travel mascot, was given the name Swan Weasley, and comes with me on my travels around the world!